-74. Wojnar D. M. Perinatal experiences of Somali couples in the United States.
+90. Wojnar D. M. Perinatal experiences of Somali couples in the United States.
 J Obstet Gynecol Neonatal Nurs.
 2015;44(3):358-369.

 Wojnar completed a literature review and conducted interviews with 48 Somali immigrants (26 women and 22 men) who had arrived in the United States within the past five years to understand their experience with perinatal care (care during and after birth).
 The review of literature cited past research that identified barriers to Somali immigrants accessing reproductive health care, including lack of transportation, limited access to interpretation services, lack of provider understanding of female genital cutting/circumcision, fear of Western medicine and procedures (e.g. cesarean section).
 All interviewees lived in the Pacific Northwest and had at least one child born in the United States.
-He found that access to perinatal care was complicated by lanaguage access, cultural beliefs and preferences (e.g. family size), fear of discrimination or bias, distrust of medical providers and practices, misinformation, limited access to resources, and exclusion of husbands from prenatal education and care.
-Recommendations to improve access include offering prenatal education in a culturally appopriate setting (ie. separate classes for men and women), training providers in culturally-appropriate care, and training providers in the care of patients with female genital cutting/circumcision.
+He found that access to perinatal care was complicated by lanaguage access, cultural beliefs and preferences (e.g. family size), fear of discrimination or bias, distrust of medical providers and practices, misinformation, limited access to improve access include offering prenatal education in a culturally appopriate setting (ie. separate classes for men and women), training providers in culturally-appropriate care, and training providers in the care of patients with female genital cutting/circumcision.